boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 blog post in the future.
 But suffice to say, it took a little bit of time, and `ZonedDateTime` was developed alongside the time zone data.

-The work began to stub out the general support of time zone data sourcing and `ZonedDateTime` in November 2024.
-Finally after almost 10 months of general work.
-The last major updates to time zone data sourcing was merged at the beginning of September in PR [#537](https://github.com/boa-dev/temporal/pull/537) and [#538](https://github.com/boa-dev/temporal/pull/538) and as a result, we were finally able to stabilize `temporal_rs`'s API for a 0.1 release.
+This work began in November 2024, by stubbing out the general support of time zone data sourcing and `ZonedDateTime`.
+Then, after almost 10 months of general work, the last major updates to time zone data sourcing were merged at the beginning of September in PR [#537](https://github.com/boa-dev/temporal/pull/537) and [#538](https://github.com/boa-dev/temporal/pull/538).
+As a result, we were finally able to stabilize `temporal_rs`'s API for a 0.1 release.

 That's it for our brief background on `temporal_rs`.